JiayuanWen/YuYuWeather/README.md

     The app should start on your default browser after a while.
 If not, on your browser, type in `localhost:3000` on the URL bar.
     >**Note**
     >
-    > Your localhost port may differ if you changed it following the *For devs* section.
+    > Your localhost port is different if you changed it following the *To change localhost port* section.

 </details>

-## For devs

 <details>
 <summary>To change localhost port</summary>